thearash/response-gathering-script/README.md

 1. Run the script using the command `npm start -s="<SOURCE_FOLDER>"`.
 For example, `npm start -s="./competition"`.
 2. The script will output response files in `../<SOURCE_FOLDER>/competition/<TEAM_NAME>/raw/<CHARACTER>` folder.
 The file `response_log_<DATE_TIME>.txt` will be created in the `../<SOURCE_FOLDER>/competition/logs` folder.

+**You might need to run the script at least *twice* to ensure that all responses are generated correctly.**

 Please ensure that the source folder contains only text files.

 Please note that interacting with ChatGPT via API costs money.
 Please refer to [this page](https://openai.com/pricing) for more information.